skotagiri95/Election_Analysis/README.md

 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election

 1. Calculate the total numbr of votes cast

-Get a complete list of candidates who received votes
+2.Get a complete list of candidates who received votes

-Calculate the total number of votes each candidate received
+3.Calculate the total number of votes each candidate received

-Calculate the percentage of votes each candidate won
+4.Calculate the percentage of votes each candidate won

-Determine the winner of the election based on popular vote
+5.Determine the winner of the election based on popular vote

 ## Project Resouces
 Data Source: election_results.csv